YasmeenVH/growspace/README.md

 The demo notebook `demo_growsapce_control.ipynb` shows some features of GrowSpace and how to run it with stable_baselines3 agents.

 ## Plant Branching
-The growth of the plant follows [Space Colonization Algorithm ](http://algorithmicbotany.org/papers/colonization.egwnp2007.large.pdf) which have been used for rending realistic trees in games.
-This algorithm is based on a cloud of points which have been inspired by the grown of tree in order to provide a certain attraction to the growing branches.
+The algorithm used was the [Space Colonization Algorithm ](http://algorithmicbotany.org/papers/colonization.egwnp2007.large.pdf) which is based on leaf venation and has been used for rending realistic trees in games.

 ![alt text](https://github.com/YasmeenVH/growspace/blob/master/scripts/beam.png)